Fantasy Island: Background

+Aside from a clip show ("Remember...When?") the only episode with a single storyline is "The Wedding", in which terminally ill Helena Marsh (Samantha Eggar) returns to Fantasy Island to spend her last days as Roarke's wife.

+Another episode, "Nurses' Night Out" (from the show's seventh season) is the only episode where all of the fantasies, while separate, are linked by one thread.
+In this case, a mysterious and wealthy guest (Peter Graves) invites three nurses to live out their fantasies on the island.

-The typical episodes on the series' regular timeslot focus on adult guests with fantasies geared for them.
-However, there were two episodes aired in Season 2 that were broadcast on early Sunday night called, Fantasy Island Sunday Special.
-In these variant episodes, kids arrive at the island on a hot-air balloon to have fantasies provided by Mr. Roarke that are designed for their age.
+Typical episodes featured adult guests.
+However, in two episodes aired in Season 2 that were broadcast on early Sunday night, called Fantasy Island Sunday Special, children arrive at the island by hot-air balloon to live out fantasies appropriate to their age.

-Often the fantasies would turn out to be morality lessons for the guests, sometimes to the point of (apparently) putting their lives at risk, only to have Roarke step in at the last minute and reveal the deception.
-For example, one episode featured a couple who clamored for the "good old days" being taken back to the Salem witch trials.
 It is mentioned a few times that a condition of visiting Fantasy Island is that guests never reveal what goes on there.

-A small number of guests decided to make the irrevocable choice to stay permanently, living out their fantasy until death; one such person was an actor who had been in a Tarzan-type television series called "Jungle Man" in the 1960s.
-Aside from a clip show ("Remember...When?") the only episode with a single storyline was "The Wedding", in which terminally ill Helena Marsh (Samantha Eggar) returned to Fantasy Island to spend her last days as Roarke's wife.
+A small number of guests decide to make the irrevocable choice to stay permanently, living out their fantasy until death.
+One example is an actor who had been in a Tarzan-type television series called "Jungle Man" in the 1960s.

-Another episode, "Nurses' Night Out" (from the show's seventh season) was the only episode where all of the fantasies, while separate, were linked by one thread.
-In this case, a mysterious and wealthy guest (Peter Graves) inviting three nurses to live out each of their fantasies on the island.

 The fantasy

 Cost

-In the first film, Fantasy Island (1977), it was noted that each guest had paid $50,000 (about $ in dollars) in advance for the fulfillment of their fantasies and that Fantasy Island was a business.
-In the second film, Return to Fantasy Island (1978), Roarke told Tattoo that he sometimes dropped the price when a guest could not afford the usual fee because he believed that everyone should be given a chance to have their fantasies fulfilled.
-Afterwards, it became clear that the price a guest paid was substantial to them, and for one little girl whose father was one of Roarke's guests, she had emptied her piggy bank (which contained less than $10) to have her fantasy with her father fulfilled.
+In the first film, Fantasy Island (1977), it is noted that each guest had paid $50,000 (about $ in dollars) in advance for the fulfillment of their fantasies and that Fantasy Island is a business.
+In the second film, Return to Fantasy Island (1978), Roarke tells Tattoo that he sometimes drops the price when a guest cannot afford the usual fee, because he believes that everyone should be given a chance to have their fantasies fulfilled.
+Afterwards, it becomes clear that the price a guest paid was substantial to them, and for one little girl whose father was one of Roarke's guests, she had emptied her piggy bank (which contained less than $10) to have her fantasy with her father fulfilled.
 On numerous occasions, a guest had not paid for the trip at all, but instead won it as a result of a contest.
-Those who came by winning contests were usually the unknowing beneficiaries of rigged contests in order to disguise to them and others the real reason for their coming as part of someone else's fantasy.
+Those who come by winning contests are usually the unknowing beneficiaries of rigged contests in order to disguise to them and others the real reason for their coming as part of someone else's fantasy.